sebastianpinedaar/llumux/README.md

 ---

-## 🧪 Create router composed of scorers
+## 🧪 Create Router as a Composed of Scorers

 Sometimes it is desiderable to select a model based on several criterias, i.e. based on the ouput of many scorers, where every scorer predicts a specific criteria.
 We can combine this scorers by defining our own router.
 We provide several examples of router classes, but these are easily extendible.